-The battery disconnect panel is located inside the battery storage compartment.
-There is a rotary switch on the upper left-hand side of the compartment which can disconnect the engine battery when the vehicle is to be stored for any appreciable time.
+(Figure 7-6) on the upper left-hand side of the compartment which can disconnect the engine battery when the vehicle is to be stored for any appreciable time.
 Rotating this switch disconnects the engine batteries only, not the house batteries.
 This feature is designed to prevent the engine batteries from being drained during storage.
+This switch also disconnects all the 12 VDC circuitry from the batteries; thus removing the total electrical load from those batteries.